edmundhung/conform/docs/submission.md

 console.log(submission.value);
 ```

-If the form data is malformed (i.e. some entries violate the naming convention), any errors will be caught internally and you can access them through `submission.error`.
+If the form data is malformed (i.e. some entries violate the naming convention), errors will be caught internally and you can access them through `submission.error`.

 ### Configuration